 Founding and early years of St John Ambulance

-Since its creation in 1923, the St John Ambulance in Kenya has remained true to its sole purpose of saving lives by giving first aid to the wounded and training communities to cope with emergencies.
+Since its creation in 1923, the St John Ambulance in Kenya has remained true to its sole purpose of saving lives by giving first aid to casualties and training communities to cope with life threatening emergencies.

-The Organisation came into being in Kenya at the initiative of the then Police Commissioner Sir Cavendish, who doubled up as the first St John Commissioner in the country in 1923.
+The Organization came into being in Kenya at the initiative of the then Police Commissioner Sir Cavendish, who doubled up as the first St John Commissioner in the country in 1923.

 Cavendish then lobbied police officers to join the charity whose sole purpose was to save lives by giving first aid to all wounded officers.